 Team building events can be very beneficial for all employees, but as is the case in most companies, some employees need more help than others.

-Whether it’s poor people’s skills, isolation, or even a tendency for conflict, making sure that people who need to improve are actively engaged in the team building event is essential.
+Whether it’s poor people’s skills, isolation, or even a tendency for conflict, making sure that people who need to improve are actively engaged is essential.

 After all, it wouldn’t be of much use if only the social people participated while those that are more closed-off would remain lurking in the background.